iblis-ms/tutorials/Cpp/GBenchmark/Lesson2_Range_Tests/README.md

 #Target of this lesson
 After this lesson you will know how to:
 - pass values to benchmark,
-- pass range of values to benchmark
+- establish range of values to benchmark

 #Used methods, macros & objects
 - Arg